 3 Tips to Help you Ace Your HSC PDHPE Exam

 - Ace the Multiple Choice Questions.
 These count for 20 marks out of the total 100 marks so it’s important that you get as many of these right as you can.
-We suggest that you try and come up with an answer before you look at the options.
+We suggest you try and come up with an answer before you look at the options.
 It’s likely you know the answer but when you look at the options first, your mind will start to play tricks on you and make you doubtful about your choice.
 Once you come up with your own answer, work through the options carefully and rule out the obviously wrong answers, before making your final choice.
 If you really don’t know, always guess, you could be right.
 Don’t give marks away by leaving any questions unanswered.

 - Stick to a Tight Structure When Answering Short Questions.
 This depends on the marks but let’s say it’s for 5 marks then something like this will work – Introductory sentence (1 mark), Point one (1 mark), Point two (1 mark), Example (1 mark), Conclusion sentence to link it all together (1 mark)